bartosz-ziolkowski/declare-repo/README.md

 ## Overview

-Declare Repository is a comprehensive platform designed to facilitate the storage, sharing, and analysis of declarative process models expressed in DECLARE notation.
+Declare Repository is a comprehensive platform designed to facilitate the storage, sharing, and analysis of declarative process models expressed in DECLARE language.
 The repository aims to promote model reuse and enable benchmarking capabilities within the declarative process modeling community.

 ## Features